sirosen/globus-sdk-python/docs/core/base_client.rst

 Closing a client closes the transport object attached to it if the transport was created implicitly during init.
-This means a transport passed in from the outside will not be closed, but one which is never directly accessed by the user will be.
+This means a transport passed in from the outside will not be closed, but one which was created by the client will be.

 For most cases, users are recommended to use the context manager form, and to allow clients to both create and close the transport: